WillSumerfield/SimpleRobotSim/README.md

-# SimpleRobotSim
+# Simple Dexterous Manipulator

-A simple robotics simulator using PyMunk.
+A simple robotics environment and agent made using OpenAI Gym, PyMunk, and a PPO for the policy.

 ### **Version:**